Valhalla Knights: Gameplay

 The player fights against monsters to obtain new items and equipment.
 Five races are available for your character: human, dwarf, halfling, elf, and machine.
 Additionally, four initial job classes are available—Fighter, Mage, Priest, and Thief.
 Additional job classes can be acquired through job cards dropped by monsters in certain areas; these include Anchor, Knight, Samurai, and Ninja.
 At any time, each character may pick up to two job subclasses in addition to their main job class, and certain attributes of that subclass will carry over into gameplay (such as a Fighter being able to cast spells with a Mage or Priest subclass).
 Actions during combat will change depending on the weapons equipped, and each of the numerous weapon types is only equipable to a certain subset of job classes.
 After building up a gauge through combat actions, a character can perform a special attack.
 Different special attacks can be performed when equipping different weapons.

 Reception

 The game received "mixed or average" reviews according to the review aggregation website Metacritic.
-GameSpot gave the game 5.9 and IGN 6.5, citing the lack of in game story and the lack of clarity in the side quest.
+GameSpot and IGN criticized the game's story, and IGN considered the side quests to be unclear.